craftercms/docs/source/roadmap/index.rst

 	- Direct integration with Node JS
 * Crafter Studio features
 	- Crafter Studio Marketplace: Pull in authoring extensions for your site from the marketplace
-	- Enhanced Preview Proxy to connect to any remote server as the preview server
-		- This will allow easier authoring of sites built with other programming languages and technologies
 	- New Sidebar navigator
 	- Enhanced site translation mechanics
 	- Direct management of Node JS scripts and artifacts